 Because family is regarded as a basic system wherein the parts are connected and affect each other, family therapy is most commonly included in Christian drug rehab programs.
 Family therapy is a therapeutic technique that is anchored on the belief that the strength of the family can bring about positive changes in various problems like drug addiction.

-Therapeutic Factors of Family Therapy
+Therapeutic Factors of Family Therapy and Rehab

-Many types of research that were conducted on family therapy affirm the effectiveness of this treatment method in helping drug-dependent individuals recover from substance abuse.
+Many types of research that were conducted on family therapy and rehab affirm the effectiveness of this treatment method in helping drug-dependent individuals recover from substance abuse.
 There are several factors that account for the efficacy of family therapy such as:

 - It provides a neutral setting wherein family members can regularly meet and rationally talk about and solve their issues.